 Read more about the history of Meare Fish House.

 Before You Go

-Parking: There is free street parking available in the village.
+Parking: There is off street parking down Muddy Lane.

 Keys: The keys are available from Manor House Farm, which is at the opposite end of the field to the Fish House and can be accessed from the main road.

 Facilities: Nearby Glastonbury has public toilets, shops and places to eat.

 Dogs: Livestock may be grazing in the field, so no dogs are permitted.

 Please be aware: English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.